w3c/vc-di-ecdsa-test-suite/README.md

 - `./config/runner.json` is for test suite specific configurations.
 - `./config/vector.json` is for test vector specific configurations.

-These test suites use tags matched to implementations' endpoint tags in the tests.
+These test suites use tags matched to implementation endpoint tags in the tests.
 You can change the tag on which the suites will run in `./config/runner.json`, if desired.

-For this suite the `runner.json` file looks like this:
+For this suite, the `runner.json` file looks like this:

 ```js
 {